Email FacebookTwitterMenu burgerClose thin

 When you buy a bond you’re essentially lending money, generally to a business or government, for a set period of time.
 Companies issue corporate bonds, whereas local governments issue municipal bonds.
 The U.S. Treasury issues Treasury bonds, notes, and bills.

-How you can make money: While the money is being lent, the lender or investor gets interest payments.
+How you can make money: While the money is being lent, you get interest payments.
 After the bond matures, meaning you’ve held it for the contractually determined amount of time, you get your principal back.

 The rate of return for bonds is typically much lower than stocks, but bonds present lower risk.
 There’s still some risk involved, of course.
 The company you buy a bond from could fold or the government could default.
 This rarely happens however, so investors typically consider treasury bonds, notes, and bills as very safe investments.